VoidLeech/Paths-Are-Roads/docs/mod-compat.md

 ### Hellion's Sniffer+
 #### Mobs
-- Sniffer (From Minecraft, still only works with Sniffer+)
+- Sniffer (From Vanilla, still only works with Sniffer+)

 ### Simple Kelpies
 #### Mobs